Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I bought one at a thrift store, boy did I waste mine $4 bucks.
 This machine is not worth 2 cent.
 I wanted it for my sail boat, thought it would be handy to have.
 The first time I used it was a bummer.
 I plan to throw this away so no other sucker with waste their money.

 It is a piece of junk.
 It does not work, and if you manage to get it to work for any length, the stitching unravels very easily.
-I would send you mine just to be happy to get rid of it, but it's not worth the postage to do so.
-I saw one on Ebay for $1.

 does anyone have a manual or maybe can tell me how to thread this thing cause every time i use it, the stitching pulls right out!
 I don't have a clue about sewing machines, never used one but I don't think the thread is supposed to pull out after the stitch is done! it looks good, but the end where i cut it from the handystitch just pulls the whole thing right out.